 - Prohibit marketing of opioids for long-term use.

 - Remove ultra-high dosage opioids from the market.

-4. All barriers to buprenorphine treatment should be removed, including the waiver process and patient caps; Eased restrictions during the COVID-19 pandemic should become permanent.
+4. All barriers to buprenorphine treatment must be removed, including the waiver process and patient caps.

 5. Ensure access harm reduction services, such as syringe exchanges and naloxone.

 6. Mandate prescriber use of Prescription Drug Monitoring Programs and mandate warnings about risk of addiction before opioids are prescribed.

 7. Require training, free of pharmaceutical industry bias, for clinicians to prescribe more than a 3 day supply of opioids.

 8. Launch public information campaigns on opioid risks, treatment resources, and stigma reduction.